Skip to Main Content

 Where Perth's Northern Coast Drinks

 That geography shapes the entire experience.
 Waterfront brewery venues in Australia tend to fall into two camps: those that treat the view as decoration while running a serious production program, and those where the scenery is the product.
 Mindarie's offer appears to blend both, with brewing operations giving the venue a credential beyond the postcard setting.
-For context, Whipper Snapper Distillery in East Perth represents the kind of production-led bar identity that has gained traction in Western Australia — Indian Ocean Brewing Company occupies an analogous position on Perth's northern edge, anchoring its identity in what it makes rather than only where it sits.
+Indian Ocean Brewing Company occupies a similar production-led position on Perth's northern edge, anchoring its identity in what it makes rather than only where it sits.

 The Drinks Programme: Craft Beer as the Through-Line